 In connection with the acquisition of our equity interest in IPC Cayman and as consideration for the PetroMed Corporation's sale of its interest in the licenses and permit in November 2009, we originally paid to the seller USD \$850,000 in cash, 8,617,686 common shares and a 7-year warrant to purchase 22,853,058 common shares, and paid USD \$500,000 to International Three Crown Petroleum LLC.
-In addition, we issued a 5-year warrant to purchase up to 5,000,000 common shares to Allied Ventures Ltd. These 5-year warrants have an exercise price of USD \$0.35 per share and cashless exercise option.
-Under the Allocation of Rights and Settlement Agreement, we cancelled the 8,617,686 common shares and the warrant to purchase 22,853,058 common shares issued to optroMed Corporation.
+In addition, we issued a 5-year warrant to purchase up to 5,000,000 common shares to International Three Crown Petroleum LLC and a 5-year warrant to purchase up to 2,000,000 common shares to Allied Ventures Ltd. These 5-year warrants have an exercise price of USD \$0.35 per share and cashless exercise option.
+Under the Allocation of Rights and Settlement Agreement, we cancelled the 8,617,686 common shares and the warrant to purchase 22,853,058 common shares issued to PetroMed Corporation.